qecsim/qecsimext/README.rst

 are under ``qecsim.cli.run_ftp.*`` keys).
 The format of entries is ``<short_name> = <module_path>:<class_name>``.
 See
 ``./setup.cfg`` for examples.

-One-line descriptions for command-line interface help messages can be provided by decorating implementation classes with ``qecsim.model.cli_description``.
+Optionally, one-line descriptions for command-line interface help messages can be provided by decorating implementation classes with ``qecsim.model.cli_description``.
 See ``./src/qecsimext/threequbit.py`` for examples.

 Notes
 ~~~~~